danchoi/soywiki/README.markdown

 index cards, and Post-it notes, and adds to them the power of hyperlinks, search, and automated refactoring.

-SoyWiki makes a great writing aid, especially if you do your writing in Vim.
+SoyWiki makes a good writing aid, especially if you do your writing in Vim.
 You can have SoyWiki open in multiple Vim windows, tabs, and buffers, alongside any number of regular Vim windows.
 Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a